Koodimonni/Composer-Dropin-Installer/readme.md

 **Files** is optional and by default it will move all files.
 In some cases it would be nice to move just one file from the package.
-I found out that *Wordpress dropins* needed just that.
+I found out that *WordPress dropins* needed just that.
 Good example is this one: [Domain Mapping](https://wordpress.org/plugins/wordpress-mu-domain-mapping/) or object-cache.php.

 ##Some Notices
 * Script works nicely together with composer/installers